Kuadrant/api-quickstart/README.md

 ```

 This will take several minutes as 3 local kind clusters are started and configured in a hub and spoke architecture.
+The following components will be installed on the clusters:

+- Hub
+  - [Open Cluster Management](https://open-cluster-management.io/), as a 'hub' cluster
+  - [Kuadrant Multi Cluster Gateway Controller](https://docs.kuadrant.io/multicluster-gateway-controller/), for managing a Gateway in multiple clusters centrally
+  - [Gatekeeper](https://github.com/open-policy-agent/gatekeeper), for constraints on Gateway Policy requirements
+  - [Thanos](https://github.com/thanos-io/thanos), for receiving metrics centrally
+  - [Grafana](https://github.com/grafana/grafana), for visualising API & Gateway metrics
+- Spoke x2
+  - [Open Cluster Management](https://open-cluster-management.io/), as a 'spoke' cluster
+  - [Kuadrant Operator](https://docs.kuadrant.io/kuadrant-operator/), for auth and rate limiting policies attached to a HTTPRoute
+  - [Istio](https://istio.io/latest/docs/), with the Gateway API CRDs as the Gateway for ingress trafic
+  - [MetalLB](https://metallb.universe.tf/), for exposing the Gateway service on the local network
+  - [Prometheus](https://prometheus.io/), for scraping and federating metrics to the hub

 ### Verify the Gateway and configuration